Jaidyn Stephenson: AFL career

 At the end of the 2020 AFL season, he was put up for trade by Collingwood to alleviate their salary cap, and was traded to North Melbourne on the final day of trade period.

 Stephenson who was moved to the midfield in his first season with North Melbourne in the 2021 AFL season was named to the 22under22 for the second and final time.

+After the 2024 AFL season, Stephenson retired at just 25 years of age, stating that he'd lost the passion to play.

 Controversies

 In 2019, Stephenson was suspended for the final 10 games of the home and away season, following revelations that he placed bets on Collingwood games.
 There was also a $20,000 fine imposed.

 In July 2021, Stephenson had a career high 38 disposals in a Round 17 win against the West Coast Eagles.
-Days later, he faced strong criticism for sharing his views that Covid-19 had been overblown by the media, and questioning vaccinations.
+Days later, he faced strong criticism for sharing his views that COVID-19 had been overblown by the media, and questioning vaccinations.

-In August 2021, Stephenson again came under fire by the media after being hospitalized from an accident on a mountain bike while drunk, which resulted in him fracturing his hip.
+In August 2021, Stephenson again came under fire by the media after being hospitalised from an accident on a mountain bike while drunk, which resulted in him fracturing his hip.

 Personal life

 As of May 2021, Stephenson was studying for a Bachelor of Commerce at Deakin University.

-Stephenson attended St Joseph’s College, Ferntree Gully.
+Stephenson attended St Joseph's College in Ferntree Gully.

+Stephenson grew up in the Melbourne suburb of Ferntree Gully and played junior football for Ferntree Gully Eagles in the Eastern Football League.